 The Cassandra: While the Trope Namer herself makes a minor appearance, she actually doesn't qualify in this case.
 Polydamas, on the other hand, is a Trojan of good standing and well-recognized intelligence whose advice Hector violently rejects on multiple occasions, leading to massive losses for the Trojans and their allies and Hector's eventual death.

-Nestor, the Cool Old GuyOld SoldierMentor for the Greek's side, is clearly the wisest of the Greeks in advice.
-No one listens to him, most probably because everyone else (with the exception of Odysseus, maybe) is too Hot-Blooded to care.
+Nestor, the Cool Old GuyOld SoldierMentor for the Greek's side, is clearly the wisest of the Greeks in advice (next Diomedes, since he is stated to actually have more combat experience than the other warriors, having fought in a previous war before this one).
+No one listens to him, most probably because everyone else (with the exception of Odysseus(maybe) and Diomedes) is too Hot-Blooded to care.

 Cassandra Truth: Played straight with the actual Cassandra in the myth as a whole and Polydamas' advice in the actual book.
 This trope's notable subversion by the Greeks, either by accident or actually heeding the advice of their resident prophet Calchas is what leads to their victory.

 In books five and six, Diomedes goes on a god-stabbing rampage.
 First he slashes Aphrodite's arm when she tries to rescue Aeneas.
 Apollo picks up the baton and is forced to repel three attacks by Diomedes before using his divine don't-mess-with-the-gods voice to tell him to back off.
 The wounded Aphrodite meanwhile runs and tattles to her lover, Ares, the god of slaughter; he promptly arrives to lay down the law.
 Instead, he gets Impaled with Extreme Prejudice by Diomedes's spear, causing him to howl in agony "with the voices of a thousand men" and run to his daddy.
-Diomedes becomes the only mortal to injure two gods in a single day, though this could not have been done without massive help from Athena.
+Diomedes becomes the only mortal to injure two gods in a single day.
 Some scholars believes that this whole episode pre-dates The Iliad, and Homer lumped it into his own epic.

 Dirty Coward: Paris, mostly because he's The Archer and too afraid to go on the front lines, and because ancient Greeks in general (and Homer) considered archery as un-Badass compared to melee combat.